ThatQuiz Test Library Take this test now

 C) The rules of War.

-D) The process of healing.
+D) The meaning of life and death.

 • 9.
 What does Joe's morse code tapping symbolize?